MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-new-environment.md

 When you create a virtual agent, you must select a PowerApps environment for the virtual agent.
 You can use an existing environment or create one.

+If you encounter problems creating an environment, see [Known issues with creating a PowerApps environment](#known-issues-with-creating-a-powerapps-environment) later in this topic.

 ## To create a new PowerApps environment

 1. Enter [https://admin.powerapps.com](https://admin.powerapps.com) in your browser to open the PowerApps Admin center.